raganwald-deprecated/homoiconic/2009-09-22/anaphora.md

 This is near and dear to my heart: The name "andand" comes from this exact formulation. #andand doesn't enhance an if expression, it enhances the double ampersand operator.
 One can see at a glance that implementing support for `big_long_calculation() && it.foo` is fraught with perils.
 What about `big_long_calculation() + it.foo`?
 What about `big_long_calculation().bar && it.foo`?

-It seems on the face of it that it is much harder to write anaphors for conditionals in Ruby than for conditionals Lisp.
-This isn't so surprising.
+It seems that it is much harder to support anaphors for conditionals in Ruby than it is to support anaphors for conditionals in Lisp.
+This isn't surprising.
 Lisp has an extremely regular lack of syntax, so we don't have to concern ourselves with as many cases as we do in Ruby.

 **Old school anaphora**